JanisBuerkle/UNO-Console-Game/README.md

-# 🃏 UNO WPF App with Multiplayer 🎲
+# 🃏 UNO WPF Gameproject with Multiplayer 🎲

 Welcome to the **UNO WPF App**!
 This application brings the classic UNO card game to your Windows PC, featuring both online and local multiplayer modes.
 Developed using WPF and following the MVVM architecture, it offers an exciting and interactive gaming experience.